GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_StandardizationSubject](../../stereotypes.md#saf_standardizationsubject)

-The goal of standardization is to ensure uniformity to certain practices within the industry.
-Standardization focuses on the product creation process, operations of businesses, technology in use, and how specific compulsory processes are instituted or carried out.
-Subject of standardization may be  a Data Exchange Format or a Protocol.
+Specifies a certain topic which the standard covers, e.g.,  a data exchange format or a protocol.
 ## SysML Stereotype
 exposed in viewpoint [Framework Viewpoint Implementation Viewpoint](../viewpoints/Framework-Viewpoint-Implementation-Viewpoint.md)